othercat/CJKFontScript/README.md

 ####2014Dec04(MST) Wave 4, Codename "Ogiso Susumu"####
 These updates were introduced regarding to the last wave:

-1. SHSDeskInterface updated, only its lineGap changed to 50 while other metrics are reverted to Adobe's factorial settings (thanks to Kobayashi Ken, a.k.a.
-Ken Lunde, the programmer of SHS, for his suggestion).
+1. SHSDeskInterface updated, only its lineGap changed to 1000 while other metrics are reverted to Adobe's factorial settings (thanks to Kobayashi Ken, a.k.a.
+Ken Lunde, the programmer of SHS, for his suggestion on pointing out which parameter should be modified).

 2. Since OS X Yosemite's stable release has already been 14B25, all concerned files in this repo and the OSXCJKFontPlists repo has been updated, incl.
 AEDKit Scripts.